DianaMayalo/Phase-1-Project-Moringa-School/README.md

 # Data Understanding and Analysis
 ## Source of data
 From: [The NTSB aviation accident dataset up to Feb 2021](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses)

 The dataset consists of historical aviation accident records sourced from aviation safety databases and official reports.
 The aviation dataset contains accident records with details on injury severity, aircraft type, weather conditions, flight phase etc.
 ## Description of data
 The dataset includes key attributes such as:
-- `Event Date`: Date of the accident.
+- `Event.Id`: Date of the accident.
-- `Aircraft Manufacturer`: Company that produced the aircraft.
+- `Make`: Company that produced the aircraft.
-- `Injury Severity`: Classification of accident severity (e.g., minor, serious, fatal).
+- `Total.Fatal.Injuries`,`Total.Serious.Injuries`,`Total.Minor.Injuries`: Classification of accident severity
-- `Flight Phase`: Phase of flight during which the accident occurred.
+- `Broad.phase.of.flight`: Phase of flight during which the accident occurred.
-- `Weather Conditions`: Atmospheric conditions at the time of the accident.
+- `Weather.Condition`: Atmospheric conditions at the time of the accident.
-- `Aircraft Damage`: Extent of damage sustained by the aircraft.
+- `Aircraft.damage`: Extent of damage sustained by the aircraft.

 # Visualizations